keylime/rust-keylime/README.md

   identities
 * Securely monitors system integrity

-For more information, see the original [keylime website](https://keylime.dev) and paper in the References section.
+For more information, visit the [keylime website](https://keylime.dev)

 For now, this project is focusing on the keylime agent component, which is a HTTP server running on the machine that executes keylime operations.
 Most keylime operations rely on TPM co-processor; therefore, the server needs a physical TPM chip (or a TPM emulator) to perform keylime operations.
 The TPM emulator is a program that runs in the deamon to mimic TPM commands.

+The rust keylime agent is in early development and not ready for production use.

 ## Prerequisites